Service to be held Sunday, May 13 in Cary, N.C., at 1 pm

 Western Carolina has rewritten the school record books under Hunter.
 The Catamounts have set school records for 3-pointers made (274 in 2009-10); attempted (753 in 2009-10) and threes per game (8.06 in 09-10) in a season, as well as making at least 14, 3-pointers in a game 10 times, including a school-record 20 treys against Charleston Southern on Dec.
 18, 2013.

-Hunter has guided the Catamounts to two of the last three Southern Conference Tournament Championship games in three years from 2011-12 to 2013-14.
+Hunter has guided the Catamounts to two of the last four Southern Conference Tournament Championship games in three years from 2011-12 to 2013-14.
 He also guided the Catamounts to their best start in SoCon play (4-0) in both the 2012-13 and 2013-14 seasons.

 Hunter came to Western Carolina after four years as an assistant coach at North Carolina State, the final three serving as associate head coach.
 In his first season at N.C.
 State (2002), the Wolfpack reached the Atlantic Coast Conference (ACC) championship game and received their first NCAA Championship bid since 1991.
 N.C.
 State would go on to reach at least the ACC Tournament semifinals in each the last three years as well as receiving bids to the NCAA Championship.
 In 2004, Hunter coached Julius Hodge, who was tabbed ACC Player of the Year and consensus All-America.
 In 2005, the Wolfpack made an impressive run at season's end and defeated defending NCAA Champion Connecticut to reach the Sweet 16.
 N.C.
 State was just one of 21 teams in the nation to play in the NCAA Championship in each of the last four years.